Observations in TNG: "The Big Goodbye"

 The location of the holodeck entry changes several times in this episode.
 When Picard left the holodeck for the first time earlier in the episode, the holodeck door faced a corridor wall.
 This matches the placement of the holodeck door in the newly created short corridor set mentioned earlier.
 In this shot, the transporter room corridor can be seen behind the doors from the inside of the holodeck.
 The placement of the holodeck thus is identical to where it was located in "Encounter at Farpoint".
 The footage seen behind the open door is actually also lifted from "Encounter at Farpoint", where it is seen when Wesley, Riker and Data leave the holodeck.

 It is also worth noting that the holodeck doors can have three different appearances when seen from the interior of the holodeck.
-On the screenshot from earlier in the episode, one can see that the door framing is seen in addition to the door.
-In this shot (on the streets of New York) only the door appears.
+In the shot from earlier in the episode, one can see that the door framing is seen in addition to the door.
+In this shot (in the streets of New York) only the door appears.
 In "Haven" and several later episodes, the holodeck door is also surrounded by the "arch".
 Later in the episode, there is another mix-up of holodeck doors.

 "Encounter at Farpoint"